deltachat/deltachat-pages/_posts/2021-09-11-eppd-provider-criteria.md

 ### Qualitative criteria

 10. Does the provider have open registration or is it invite only?
-11. What are the costs and what kind of business model1 is applied?
+11. What are the costs and what kind of business model is applied?
 12. How many people manage the provider? (risk of overload for smaller providers?)
 13. What is the mailbox storage size?
 14. Grey-listing: does the provider delay initial messages from unknown senders?